media-cloud-ai/media-cloud-ai.github.com/index.md

 ## The Media-Cloud-AI project

-Media-Cloud-AI intend to build an open-source platform to process media content with some Artificial Intelligence processes.
+Media-Cloud-AI is an open-source platform to process media contents with multiple Artificial Intelligence processes.
-It will also provide some generic tools to manipulate media.
+It will also provides some generic tools to manipulate media.

 ### Architecture

-This micro-services platform provides a fully <b>distributed processing</b> for media content accross <b>multi-cloud</b> provider (public & private).
+This micro-services platform provides a fully <b>distributed processing</b> for media contents accross <b>multi-cloud</b> provider (public & private).
-The <b>backend is the main orchestrator</b>, combining steps after step a complex workflow.
+The <b>backend is the main orchestrator</b>, combining step after step within potential complex workflows.
-Each worker is connected to the message broken to enable the <b>horizontal scalability</b>.
+Each worker is connected to the message broker to enable the <b>horizontal scalability</b>.

 {% include mermaid_schemas/main_architecture.html %}